 How Do Money Market Accounts Work?

 Money market accounts work similarly to a savings account.
-You can deposit and withdraw funds into a money market account as you see fit, but you’re usually limited to six withdrawals per month in accordance with Regulation D. That means you can use checks and a debit card, but only for six transactions a month.
-Money market accounts often come with minimum required balances.
+You can deposit and withdraw funds into a money market account as you see fit, but you’re usually limited to six transfers per month in accordance with Regulation D. As noted earlier, this limit does not include ATM withdrawals or withdrawals you make in person.
+Money market accounts often come with required minimum balances.
 If you make more withdrawals than allowed or don’t maintain your required minimum balance, banks will often charge a fee.

 Beyond providing funds for bank loans like a regular savings account, your money market funds can also be used in low-risk investments like CDs and bonds.
 Since they provide this added value for banks (and they usually have higher minimum balance requirements), banks are willing to pay higher yields on money market accounts.

-Since rates are often tiered, they become a more attractive tool the more money you’re willing and able to put into them.
+Since rates are often tiered, they become a more attractive tool, the more money you put into them.
 Interest is compounded either daily or monthly and interest is usually paid out monthly.
 Some banks, however, will make your interest payments quarterly.

 Pros of a Money Market Account